CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/3-Terminology.md

 **Artificial intelligence**: An AI system is a machine-based system that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.
 Different AI systems vary in their levels of autonomy and adaptiveness after deployment ([OECD.AI](https://oecd.ai/en/wonk/ai-system-definition-update), 2023).

 **Artificial Narrow Intelligence (ANI)**: “*Weak AI—also called Narrow AI or Artificial Narrow Intelligence (ANI)—is AI trained and focused to perform specific tasks.
 Weak AI drives most of the AI that surrounds us today.
-‘Narrow’ might be a more accurate descriptor for this type of AI as it is anything but weak; it enables some very robust applications, such as Apple's Siri, Amazon's Alexa, IBM Watson, and autonomous vehicles.*” ([source IBM](https://www.ibm.com/topics/artificial-intelligence))
+‘Narrow’ might be a more accurate descriptor for this type of AI as it is anything but weak; it enables some very robust applications, such as Apple's Siri, Amazon's Alexa, IBM Watson, and autonomous vehicles.*” ([source](https://www.ibm.com/topics/artificial-intelligence))

 **Artificial General Intelligence (AGI)**: Also known as strong AI.
 AGI refers to systems that can apply their intelligence to a similarly extensive range of domains as humans.
 These AIs do not need to perform all tasks; they merely need to be capable enough to invent tools to facilitate the completion of tasks.
 Much like how humans are not perfectly capable in all domains but can invent tools to make problems in all domains easier to solve.
 AGI often gets described as “*the ability to achieve complex goals in complex environments using limited computational resources.
 This includes efficient cross-domain optimization and the ability to transfer learning from one domain to another.*” - Muehlhauser, Luke (Aug 2013) “[What is AGI?](https://intelligence.org/2013/08/11/what-is-agi/)”